KaneRoot/some-usable-scripts/recording/README.md

 # Synchronize audio and video

-The scrpt `sync.sh` is to include in your environment.
+The script `sync.sh` is to include in your environment.
 It adds a few shell functions, using ffmpeg and mpv to help mixing and synchronizing audio and video.

 - stereo2mono: my first error was to record a mono input in stereo, so I had audio only on the left side.